nuno-agostinho/ENSVAR-4550/README.md

 VEP output files are discarded given that we are only interested in benchmarking time.

-As defined in `nextflow.config`, multiple types of reports are saved into folder `reports`.
-The most important is the trace report (`trace*.txt`), a table that summarises the run info, including runtimes in column `realtime` (whereas column `duration` shows runtime plus queue waiting time).
+As defined in `nextflow.config`, multiple reports are saved in folder `reports`.
+The most important is the trace report (`trace*.txt`), a table that summarises the run info, including runtimes in column `realtime` (column `duration` shows runtime plus queue waiting time).
 [Learn more...](https://www.nextflow.io/docs/latest/tracing.html#trace-report)

 ### Plot output